DeadmanXXXII/Iterm2/README.md

 # Iterm2

-Certainly!
 Here is a detailed list of `iTerm2` commands and configurations. iTerm2 is a popular terminal emulator for macOS, offering advanced features for terminal management.

 ### **iTerm2 Commands and Configurations**